 - Lake trout (also known as Mackinaw): Its piscivorous (fish-eating) diet competed with the diet and livelihood of LCT, as the Lake trout primarily consumed young LCT faster than they could reach maturity and reproduce.
 By the end of the 1920s Lake Tahoe's fishery was dominated by the deepwater Lake trout. - Rainbow trout: Commonly introduced to many ecosystems throughout the world, the Rainbow Trout hybridizes with the LCT, ultimately diluting the genetic vigor of both species. - Brown trout: Unusual for a cool water fish, the brown trout can tolerate higher temperatures than many other trout species. - Mysis shrimp: The intentional introduction of the Mysis shrimp from 1963 to 1965 resulted in the greatest change in the aquatic community since the loss of the Lahontan cutthroat trout.
 Mysis shrimp was introduced to supplement the diet of larger fishes in Lake Tahoe and they were able to establish a thriving population by the end of the decade.
 However, their success was due largely to their exploitation of other zooplankton species, nearly eradicating Tahoe's cladocerans (Daphnia and Bosmina) from the system.
 They expend large amounts of energy maintaining their daily vertical migration of 300 meters (600 meters round trip!) to avoid light.
 They avoid predation by swimming to deeper depths during the day and swim toward the surface during the night to feed.
 This behavior is a result of how highly sensitive their large eyes are to light.
-Thus, they are unavailable for the intended species they were introduced to as food and consume the larger fishes natural prey. - Kokanee salmon: Originally reared in the Historic Fish Hatchery in Tahoe City, the establishment of the Kokanee Salmon may have initially resulted from a fish trough overflowing and the young being carried away into Lake Tahoe.
-After it was discovered that they could survive in the lake, Kokanee salmon were added into Tahoe in hopes of both providing forage for the piscivorous lake trout and of creating their own shallow recreational fishery.
+Thus, they are unavailable for the intended species they were introduced to as food and consume the larger fishes natural prey. - Kokanee salmon: Kokanee salmon were added to the lake in hopes of both providing forage for the piscivorous lake trout and of creating their own shallow recreational fishery.
+Originally reared in the Historic Fish Hatchery in Tahoe City, the establishment of the Kokanee Salmon may have initially resulted from a fish trough overflowing and the young being carried away into Lake Tahoe.
 Kokanee salmon can be seen spawning in Taylor Creek near South Lake Tahoe every year during October. - Crayfish: Introduced in 1934 to Lake Tahoe to bolster larger fish sizes for the commercial fisheries, today the densities of the crayfish average 10 individuals per square meter.
 This species has been identified in the stomach contents of all trout species in Lake Tahoe and make up 13% of the diet of the Lake Trout.
 This is a relatively low percentage as trends of decoupling between pelagic and near shore communities continues.